django-import-export/django-import-export/docs/advanced_usage.rst

 one of the available mixins, i.e. :class:`~import_export.admin.ImportMixin`, or :class:`~import_export.admin.ImportExportMixin`.

+By default, import is a two step process, though it can be configured to be a single step process (see :ref:`IMPORT_EXPORT_SKIP_ADMIN_CONFIRM`).

-Import is a two step process.
+The two step process is:

 1. Select the file and format for import.
 2. Preview the import data and confirm import.